-When working in more complex compositions with a large number of layers, you can use the various layer management tools to make it easier to keep track of all the layers in your image.
-For example, you can group certain layers together, hide them if you don’t currently need to see or edit them, or lock them if you’d like to keep them visible but prevent them from being edited.
+When working with more complex compositions that have many layers, you can use various layer management tools to make it easier to track all the layers in your image.
+For example, you can group certain layers, hide them if you don’t currently need to see or edit them, or lock them if you’d like to keep them visible but prevent them from being edited.
 You can also name layers, merge layers, and more.

 In the Layers list, you can disable layers and groups to make them invisible in the canvas without removing them from your composition.
 For example, if a large image layer obstructs the layers below, you can temporarily hide it.
 If you hide a group, you also hide all layers and groups nested in it.
 However, hidden layers and groups can still be deleted, renamed, and rearranged in the Layers sidebar.